catalystforyou/SUPERChem_eval/README.md

 ## Repository Structure

-This repository provides the tools to run evaluations on the CCMEBench dataset.
+This repository provides the tools to run evaluations on the SUPERChem dataset.

 ```
 .